josmar-crwdstffng/angular/aio/content/guide/router-tutorial.md

 ## Identify the active route

-While users can navigate your application using the links you added in the previous section, they don't have a straightforward way to identify what the active route is.
+While users can navigate your application using the links you added in the previous section, they do not have a straightforward way to identify what the active route is.
 Add this functionality using Angular's `routerLinkActive` directive.

 1. From your code editor, open the `app.component.html` file.